surifirstpin/biplus_documentation/docs/SavedReports.md

 - **Lookup Type**  refers to item or query type
 - **Test Lookup** to test the lookup
 - **Multiple Selections** refers to selection of list of multiple data
-- **Referred** to refer predefined filter for the following filters
+- **Referred** to refer predefined filter for the following filters.

 ## Save As / Update option for a saved report in Edit